 - Business Innovation in Events

-By your final year you'll have the confidence and skills to get increasingly hands-on with organising and delivering a more complex, multi-agency, applied cultural event project as part of our annual student festival.
-This might be a live event or a theoretical one, which you digitally design and test.
+By your final year you'll have the confidence and skills to get increasingly hands-on with organising and delivering a more complex, multi-agency, live cultural event project as part of our annual student festival.
 Connecting with the media and creative industries both on and off campus, you'll build valuable relationships to launch your career on graduation.